cmusphinx/cmusphinx.github.io/wiki/summerofcodestudents.md

 Don't forget to show enthusiasm.

 It is never too early to start working on your SoC application!
-Note that SoC's positions are '''extremely''' competitive.
+Note that SoC's positions are **extremely** competitive.
 There were several projects that were on the cusp of being accepted but were not.
 Make sure you research the potential projects and write up a strong application.
 Your SoC application should be specific to your project.
 Potential SoC applicants may also want to